A Guide to Psychology and its

 This view, however, is not at all popular in the world today.

 What you read on this website will not be taught in any public school or university.
 Thus there are two lessons here.
 First, what you read on this website will not be taught in any public school or university.
 Second, what you are taught about social psychology in any public school or university is a lie.
 Hence you have a choice.
-Take the “red pill” of this website and face the truth, or take the “blue pill” of political correctness and go back to sleep.
+Take the “red pill” of this website and face the truth, or take the “blue pill” of political correctness and go back to your WOKE sleep.

 Therefore, see for yourself if you don’t find anything, in the end, but the emptiness of lies, betrayal, and death in your desperate seeking to be “loved.”